Minds On

 Record your thoughts using a method of your choice.

-- If the water overflowed when it was poured into the second cup, what did that tell you about
+- If the water overflowed when it was poured into the second cup, what did that tell you about the capacity of the first container?

 - If the second cup had more space for more water, what did that tell you about its capacity?